Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Equivalency of the SWQG potential form to the model of V96

 \section{Equivalency of the SWQG\pl~potential form to the model of V96}

-We show that our model is equivalent to the model in \citet{WarnEtAl_95} and the extended version with $\beta$ in \S 2(a) of V96 up to the constant terms in the PV inversions.
+We show that our model is equivalent to the model in \citet{WarnEtAl_95} and the extended version under the $\beta$-approximation in \S 2(a) of V96 up to the constant terms in the PV inversions.

 First, the two models are the same at the QG level.
-Then the V96 model inverts for the next-order quantities using their (15-17).
-We show that the two models are equivalent by recovering (15-17) from the SWQG\pl~inversions.
-V96's (15) is the next-order PV inversion by noting its left-hand-side is $\mcal{S}(\Phi^1)$ while the right-hand-side is equal to the right-hand-side of \eqref{eq:SWpl_Phi1inv}.
-For (16), we have starting from the left-hand-side
+Then the V96 model inverts for the next-order quantities using their {(V15-V17)}.
+We show that the two models are equivalent by recovering {(V15-V17)} from the SWQG\pl~inversions.
+V96's {(V15)} is the next-order PV inversion by noting its left-hand-side is $\mcal{S}(\Phi^1)$ while the right-hand-side is equal to the right-hand-side of \eqref{eq:SWpl_Phi1inv}. {For (V17), the shallow water $\omega$-equation, we have

-where we used the elliptic problem for $F^1$ and $G^1$.
-We recovered (16), which is named the Bolin–Charney balance equation \citep{Bolin_55,Charney_55a} and contains the cyclogeostrophic balance.
-Finally for (17) we have